-For modelers, an important question is how can simulation can take full advantage of the computing power now available.
+There has been tremendous growth in the capability of computing hardware during the past three decades.
+An important question for simulation modelers is how can simulation can take full advantage of the computing power now available.
 Software engineering provides part of the answer.
 However, writing software "from scratch" is no longer advisable since software systems tend to be complex and several libraries exist for many of the common functions.
 Thus, simulation models need to include more than computational efficiency if they are to have wider utility and acceptance in a multi-media, virtual reality, and graphical interface software world.

 Modeling and software have had a symbiotic relationship.
-The computer is more than a computational engine for simulation algorithms and should be regarded as a tool for modeling.
+The computer is more than a computational engine for simulation algorithms and should be regarded as a tool also for modeling.
 The technology of simulation is now a mature and developed methodology.
 Although there is plenty of room for additional research on fundamental areas (e.g., random number and variate generation, the next event simulation process, reliable and appropriate statistics), there are now widespread adoptions and use of computer simulation techniques.

 However, the real limits on the future adoption of simulation may rest on our ability to represent complex systems and to do it easily, which can be construed as a matter of modeling style.
-The purpose of this paper is to describe ways to improve modeling style - through object-oriented simulation and to describe the fundamentals of object-oriented simulation.
+The purpose of this paper is to describe ways to improve modeling style - through objectoriented simulation and to describe the fundamentals of object-oriented simulation.
 It is useful, however, to first consider the matter of programming style - modeling style usually follows programming style.